frontend-fun/react-hooks-typescript-tome/docs/5-complex/examples.md

 ```

 ## Editing Emails and Contacts

+Here's some examples of editing nested data instead of adding.

 ```tsx
 // Convenient type definition for a record mapping strings to arrays of emails